rlivingsus/misc/AllBooks.md

 BOOK OF THE NEW SUN: 1)The Shadow of the Torturer, 2)The Claw of the Conciliator, 3)The Sword of the Lictor, 4)The Citadel of the Autarch, 5)The Urth of the Sun

 ### Wurts, Janny
 WARS OF LIGHT AND SHADOW: ~~Arc 1: Curse of the Mistwraith; Arc 2: Ships of Merior, Warhost of Vastmark~~; Arc 3 (ALLIANCE OF LIGHT): Fugitive Prince, Grand Conspirary, Peril's Gate, Traitor's Knot, Stormed Fortress; Arc 4 (SWORD OF THE CANON): Initiate's Trail, Destiny's Conflict; Arc 5 (SONG OF THE MYSTERIES): Song of the Mysteries

+### Yancey, Richard
+THE 5TH WAVE: 1) The 5th wave, 2) The Infinite Sea, 3) The Last Star

 ### Zahn, Timothy
 - THE THRAWN TRILOGY:  1)Heir to the Empire, 2)Dark Force Rising, 3)The Last Command